equinor/flownet/docs/egg_model_example.rst

 - `The Egg Model - data files <https://data.4tu.nl/articles/The_Egg_Model_-_data_files/12707642>`_

-Simulations settup pre-processing
+Simulations setup pre-processing
 =================================

-1. All vertical wells in the egg model has the same depth.
-This creates degenerates 3D triangles in the triangulation algorithim used to generate the flow network.
+1. All vertical wells in the egg model have the same depth.
+This creates degenerates 3D triangles in the triangulation algorithm used to generate the flow network.
 This can be solved by changing the depth of the wells in COMPAT section of the egg model simulation file: `Egg_Model_ECL.DATA`.

 ::